 I had taken no medication or vaccinations to come to the jungle.
 When advised of it in Peru by the girls on the tour (I hadn't been given any instructions from my US tour company), I had Videl, my tour guide, scout Cusco with me to find a medical center to get the 'Yellow Fever' shot.
 When we found one, they said they had none, and that it wasn't necessary given the time of the year.

-it's dry season and there are not many mosquitoes about.
+They tell me it's dry season and there are not many mosquitoes about.
 I'm only concerned about one biting me with the disease!
 I make a mental note to be extra vigilant with the mosquito repellent and long clothing.

 I'm a little anxious, about not carrying the medical documentation and also for the possibility of getting sick with Yellow Fever.
 But that was the least of my concern.